 Hello and Welcome!

-My book manuscript, Governing for Revolution, has been accepted for publication at Cambridge University Press and explains why some rebel groups undertake complex and challenging social ordering endeavors during civil war.
+My book manuscript, Governing for Revolution, is forthcoming at Cambridge University Press and explains why some rebel groups undertake complex and challenging social ordering endeavors during civil war.
 I incorporate both quantitative and qualitative methods, including the creation and analysis of an original dataset, elite interviews held in Lebanon, and archival research at nine sites across six countries.
 In 2016, my paper in International Organization, "Civil War as State-Building," received honorable mention for the Best Paper Award by APSA Conflict Processes Section, and presents findings from my dissertation, which was awarded the 2018 Walter Isard Best Dissertation Award by the Peace Science Society (International).
-My research has also been published at the Journal of Politics, Conflict Management and Peace Science, and Research and Politics, and has been featured in the Washington Post, Political Violence at a Glance, and the Project on Middle East Political Science (POMEPS).
+My research has also been published or is forthcoming at Comparative Political Studies, the Journal of Politics, Conflict Management and Peace Science, and Research and Politics, and has been featured in the Washington Post, Political Violence at a Glance, and the Project on Middle East Political Science (POMEPS).

 The background pictures of my website are my own.
 Each page contains an image of a country that I visited and that also experienced a civil war at some point after 1945.